DamoM73/digital-solutions-text/ds_textbook/4_evaluate/2_impacts/unit_1.md

 - for these types of impacts, you will need to express a **justified** opinion on its impact
 - the justification should identify the mechanism of the impact, or an example of a similar process.

 Irrespective of the type of assessment, you will need to rate the success of the application achieving each impact.
-This is normally done best in a table.
+This is best done in a table.

 ![Impacts Assessment Table](../assets/impacts_eval.png)